 Following acquisition of 100 m set line spacing, additional lines were collected between existing lines in selected areas per NOAA guidance to increase data density, bringing the final set line spacing interval to 25 m or 50 m in these areas.
-In this sheet, the main channel (in areas between 8 m and 4 m depth) received the additional lines.
+In this sheet, the main channel and adjacent area (between 8 m and 4 m depth) received additional lines, as well as St Catherine Cove (as a potential anchorage).

 The work instructions called for a project-wide (all survey sheets) maximum of 1,075 LNM of set-spaced lines to be acquired in the area from the inshore limit to 8 m depth.
 In total, 1,293 LNM were acquired project-wide.
 The additional LNM was acquired to compensate for mileage unintentionally acquired in areas deeper than 8 m that were designated for complete coverage, as well as crossline mileage exceeding the 8% requirement for set line spacing.
-Note that single beam splits on shoals or charted soundings were not undertaken because the nature of the bottom in the area reduced the likelihood of pinnacles or shoals between lines.
+Single beam splits on shoals or charted soundings were not undertaken because the nature of the bottom in the area reduced the likelihood of pinnacles or shoals between lines.

 The requirement for complete multibeam coverage in depths greater than 8 m was met, except in cases where it was deemed unsafe to proceed further inshore or nearby shoals made safe vessel maneuvering questionable.
-These areas include steep banks and constrained areas on the southwest side of Cape Krenitzin.
-Some pockets and tongues of water deeper than 8 m identified during single beam data collection (primarily located on the east side of the survey area) did not receive multibeam coverage because the presence of nearby shoals.
+These include some areas on tight bends in the channels and the back of "dead-end" multibeam areas.
+Some pockets of water deeper than 8 m identified during single beam data collection did not receive multibeam coverage because the presence of nearby shoals.